hadrian3689/rejetto_hfs_rce/README.md

-# Project Title

-CVE-2014-6287 Rejetto HFS (HTTP File Server) 2.3.x - Remote Command Execution
+# CVE-2014-6287 Rejetto HFS 2.3.x

-## Description

-A python3 script for the CVE-2014-6287 Rejetto HFS exploit in order get a reverse shell.
+A python3 script for the CVE-2014-6287 Rejetto HFS RCE exploit in order get a reverse shell.

 ## Getting Started